 - Damage to nearby organs such as bowel, bladder, and rectum

 - Blood clots and problems related to anesthesia

-It's important to point out that there is a high failure rate with this repair.
+It's important to know that there is a high failure rate with this repair.
 20% have recurrent symptoms in the first year.
-30-40% have recurrent symptoms in 2 years.
+40-50% have recurrent symptoms in 2 years.
 Dr. Stone will discuss this with you and individualize your risk of recurrence based on your history and physical exam.

 There are several alternatives to an anal sphincteroplasty that Dr. Stone will discuss with you.